Rash Of Gun Violence Leaves At Least 2 People Dead In Philadelphia Wednesday Night

 The friend, a 23-year-old man, was injured.

-“Where the victim collapsed we found his glasses and we found a cell phone which we believe belongs to the victim and that cell phone continues to ring occasionally on the scene,” Small said.READ MORE: Vincent, Robinson Lead Short-Handed Heat Past 76ers 101-96
+“Where the victim collapsed we found his glasses and we found a cell phone which we believe belongs to the victim and that cell phone continues to ring occasionally on the scene,” Small said.READ MORE: Philadelphia Police: Man Shot In Head, Killed In Mayfair Triple Shooting

 About five miles away on the 3100 block of Barnett Street was a similar scene.